Namibia, Okavango, and Victoria Falls Birding Adventure

 Overview

-This 18-day birding and wildlife safari covered a vast distance and variety of habitats, from the coastal Namib Desert at Walvis Bay, in Namibia, to the subtropics of Victoria Falls, in Zimbabwe and Zambia.
-Due to the diversity of habitats visited on this tour, we usually record a high list of birds, and this tour was no different, with an impressive 438 bird species recorded.
-Of course, it was not only about the quantity of species seen but also the quality, with a great many Namibian near-endemics and regional specials encountered.
-This tour is generally an enjoyable one for guides and clients alike, with good infrastructure geared towards eco-tourism and high-quality accommodation (with delicious and varied meals) and easy access to areas with high diversities and abundances of birds and other wildlife.
+This southern African birding and wildlife safari covers the breadth of Namibia, taking in a large variety of habitats from the Namib Desert near Walvis Bay, in Namibia, to the subtropics of Victoria Falls, in Zimbabwe and Zambia.
+This diversity of habitats means we normally end up with an impressive bird list and this particular trip was no different and we happily recorded 396 bird species.
+Of course, it was not only about the quantity of species seen but also the quality, with many Namibian near-endemics and regional specials found.
+This is always an enjoyable and feel-good tour, with generally excellent infrastructure geared towards eco-tourism and high-quality accommodation (with tasty and varied meals) and easy access to areas with high diversities and abundances of birds and other wildlife.

 Detailed Report